High-Precision Drone Roof Measurement Software: Stop Climbing, Start Scaling

 Problems

-With drone roof survey photogrammetry, the slope and azimuth of every surface are measured with high accuracy.
-Parapets, chimneys, and other obstacles are tagged in the automatic 3D model.
-Roof slope data flows directly into PV layout.
-Row spacing, edge safety offsets, and gaps are computed.
-Shading is simulated by hour and season.
-The result is a bankable energy estimate, bill of materials, and installation plan, exported in one flow with PVsyst and PVSOL compatible outputs.
+With Render-A’s drone roof survey photogrammetry, you get a seamless workflow from raw data to final PV placement.
+We don’t just take photos; we ensure the slope and azimuth of every surface are measured with high accuracy.
+Parapets, chimneys, and other obstacles are tagged in the automatic 3D model, allowing roof slope data to flow directly into your PV layout.

-3D digital twin in 24 hours
+3D digital twin in 2 hours

 Drone data is processed with photogrammetry following a comprehensive drone roof survey.
 Roof slope and obstacles are computed in a single pass and the model is ready within 24 hours.